Juniper/contrail-specs/5.1/evpn_multicast_smet.md

 <S,G> or <*,G> multicast group.
 This is how IMET routes are processed today.

 In EvpnLocalMcastNode::GetUpdateInfo(), remote_mcast_node_list is walked to
 form the bgp olist.
+With SMET route support, we’ll change the data strucuture so that there is separate list per <S/*,G>.

 For SMET routes, logic can be similar, except that we now need one remote_mcast_node_list per group basis.
 IOW, IMET routes was specific to broad-cast address, where as SMET routes is for a specific multicast group address.